 Formal external research links

-Research is varied and utilises modern laboratories and research facilities at City campus, Broadway.
+Research is varied and utilises modern laboratories and research facilities at City campus, Broadway and Tech Lab, Botany.
 These are supported by extensive computing facilities and library services.
 The laboratories have excellent back-up workshops and expert support staff.
 Many opportunities exist for professional development through challenging, well-resourced research programs.

-UTS: Information Technology practises excellence in research and research training, and is committed to the production of high quality research output in collaboration with other faculties, other universities and industries in Australia and overseas.
-UTS: Information Technology's increasing research activities are driven by a substantial number of excellent research leaders among academic staff which has resulted in a significant increase in high quality research publications, PhD completions and competitive research grants awarded, in particular, research grants from the Australian Research Council.
+The faculty practises excellence in research and research training, and is committed to the production of high quality research output in collaboration with other faculties, other universities and industries in Australia and overseas.
+The faculty's increasing research activities are driven by a substantial number of excellent research leaders among academic staff which has resulted in a significant increase in high quality research publications, PhD completions and competitive research grants awarded, in particular research grants from the Australian Research Council.

-The management and administration of all research matters of the Faculty of Engineering and Information Technology is managed through the faculty's Research Office, headed by the Associate Dean (Research).
+The management and administration of all research matters of the Faculty of Engineering and Information Technology is conducted by the faculty's Research Office, headed by the Associate Dean, Research Excellence and the Associate Dean, Research Strategy and Management.
 The office is responsible for a broad range of matters including, but not limited to, research-strategic priorities, policy and planning, and advice and support to faculty staff in preparing grant applications, research publications, research conferences and research degree student supervision.
-The Associate Dean is supported by the Director of Research Programs, the Research Manager and the research administration officers, who are responsible for the academic management and support of research degree students and general research matters respectively.
+The Associate Deans are supported by the Director, Research Programs, the Manager, Research Support and the research administration officers, who are responsible for the academic management and support of research degree students and general research matters respectively.

 Research matters are governed via the Research Management Committee and Research Degrees Committee that report to the Faculty Board in Engineering and Information Technology.
 The Research Management Committee has overarching responsibility for determining the faculty's research strategies and policies, and for making recommendations in relation to building research culture and profile, and for budgetary and resourcing matters relating to research.
 The Research Degrees Committee makes recommendations and sets policies relating to candidature management of higher degree by research students, from admission through to graduation.

-Specific inquiries should be directed to the Faculty of Engineering and Information Technology Research Office.
-Key staff are:
+Specific inquiries should be directed to the Faculty of Engineering and Information Technology Research Office:

 telephone +61 2 9514 2686

-General inquiries from domestic students should be directed to the UTS: Graduate Research School.
+General inquiries may be directed to the Graduate Research School.

-The Faculty of Engineering and Information Technology has a number of key research centres and institutes.
+The Faculty of Engineering and Information Technology hosts a growing number of key research centres and institutes.
 These centres are hives of research activity that have international standing within their respective discipline areas.
-The centres include: